Ride Notes for July 22nd, 2015

 The Lewis and Clark Bridge from a distance.

 As I approached the mid-point of the bridge, the crowd around me had thinned out considerably.
 A group of cyclists (including me) had broken away from the main group, and as a result I had enough of a buffer behind me that I felt comfortable enough to pull out my camera and snap a couple of photos before starting my descent.
 As I coasted down the far side of the bridge, I put on a lot of speed due to the steep decline, so I was braking constantly as I hit the series of bumps about which we had been warned.
-True to the predictions, there was somewhere between 50 and 100 water bottles lying beside the road.
+True to the predictions, there were somewhere between 50 and 100 water bottles lying beside the road.
 I guess some people failed to heed the warnings.
 Once we were past the bridge, we were back to road riding - only now we were in Oregon.

 Entering Oregon!